Find-Friends-Team/find-friends-team/pikidex.md

 - in progress (got pikmin and levelling friendship),
 - done (got four hearts of friendship).

+## Roadmap

+Here you can find features, which we want to add to app in (near) future:
+- compact layout.
+So you could see a lot more on one screen,
+- count of collected decor types,
+- roadside: green, yellow and blue, and winter, too,
+- the number of pikmin with each decor,
+- new icons.

 ## Contact
 If you find an inaccuracy, or you have any suggestions, kindly feel free to [send us a word](mailto:pikidex@find-friends-team.ru).